+Master's Degree-Organizational Management

+(Human Resources Specialization)

-Master's Degree-Organizational Management (Human Resources Specialization\) 24 additional credits required to complete the M.S. degree
+24 additional credits required to complete the M.S. degree

 NOTE: Students may complete the M.S. degree by the end of the 5th academic year through a variety of scheduling formats such as weekend, online, or the traditional evening format.
 Students will need to work closely with their graduate academic advisor in order to complete this degree within a 5-year time frame that will include summer classes between the 4th and 5th year.
 Students may take longer to complete this degree depending on their preferred format and availability of classes.
-An example of a course sequence, in order to complete the degree within 5 academic years, which can be done on campus in the evenings includes: Summer-OM 545, 586; Fall-OM 527, 530, Elective; Spring- OM 538, 552, 557.(OM 527 and 557 are choices within the requirements for the \Specialization in HR.
+An example of a course sequence, in order to complete the degree within 5 academic years, which can be done on campus in the evenings includes: Summer-OM 545, 586; Fall-OM 527, 530, Elective; Spring-OM 538, 552, 557 .(OM 527 and 557 are choices within the requirements for the Specialization in HR.
 OM 558 may be taken in place of either OM 527 or 557).

-Required During Undergraduate: (12 credits) OM 500 Organizational Behavior OM 509 Financial Management OM 515 Research Methods OM 551 Organizational Communication Required During Fifth Year: (18 credits) OM 530 Legal Aspects of Administration OM 552 Regulation of Human Resource Management Perspectives in Management OM 538 OM 545 Intro. to Human Resource Management OM 586 Strategic Planning Elective Choose any graduate level course AND
+Required During Undergraduate: (12 credits)

+OM 500 Organizational Behavior

+OM 509 Financial Management

+OM 515 Research Methods

+OM 551 Organizational Communication

+Required I During Fifth Vear: (18 credits)

+Required During Fifth Year: (18 credits)

+OM 530) Legal Aspects of Administration

+OM 552 2 Regulation of Human Resource

+Management

+OM 538 3 Perspectives in Management

+OM 545 5 Intro. to Human Resource

+Management

+OM 586 5 Strategic Planning

+Elective • Choose any graduate level course

+AND

+4.7.7 ъ G : 1: .: (6 1:.)